tynatsuhara/giffle/README.md

 <img src="https://giffle.ty.pizza?options=https%3A%2F%2Fi.giphy.com%2Fmedia%2Fc7seQb6ViPLoS0T6oK%2Fgiphy.webp%2Chttps%3A%2F%2Fi.giphy.com%2Fmedia%2FbpYXSdwzUhAkbrtUDd%2Fgiphy.webp%2Chttps%3A%2F%2Fi.giphy.com%2Fmedia%2FTO8WGuVadRniy794oY%2Fgiphy.webp">

 ## limitations

 GitHub caches all images in markdown files using [camo](https://github.com/atmos/camo).
 Even with proper cache-busting headers, images still get cached for a few minutes.
+I've tried to make it so that the worker purges the GitHub cache after returning the response, but have not had any luck getting this to work consistently :(